cyclr/docs/pages/v2/05-application-connectors/authentication/NeverBounce.md

 3. Select **Create New App**.
 4. Give the application a relevant name, and select **Custom Integration**.
 5. Select **Create App**.
-6. Open your newly create app and select **Your API Key**.
+6. Open the new app and select **Your API Key**.
-7. Copy the key found here ready to use in Cyclr.
+7. Copy the API key so that you can use it to authenticate with Cyclr.

 </section>